-MyCustomer.com, a really good website on customer service, CRM and CEM, where I’ve been blogging for a while, once asked Seth Godin if “CRM is dead.”
+MyCustomer.com, a really good website on customer service, CRM and CEM, once asked Seth Godin if “CRM is dead.”

 I think CRM is more alive than ever but is increasingly community-driven, cross-divisional, customer-controlled, integrated, interactive, connected, life cycle-based, value-focused and marketing-oriented.